Lately, I’ve gotten a few comments about how and why everything in our “life” matches.

 Alright, let’s start with the house!

 I definitely know what I like when it comes to my house.
-Over the past five years, I feel like I’ve been able to hone my style more and more and create a collected, textured home full of things I truly love.
+Over the years, I feel like I’ve been able to hone my style more and more and create a collected, textured home full of things I truly love.

 In this collage, there’s a lot of pink, but in real life I would say our home feels a little more on the neutral side.
 Although I do love a pink accent and some of you sent me death threats when I talked about possibly changing our front door color away from pink.
 Haha.

 I love white.
 Nearly every wall in our home is light with light floors.
 I love gold and lots of texture, including blankets, white ceramics, vintage brass things and lots of wicker.

 I love an occasional pop of rainbow (Wait!
 How did I make this whole collage without showing the rainbow glassware?
 Haha.).
 The bookshelves are one of the biggest, more time consuming projects I have ever taken on.
 I love them SO much.

 And above all else, our home is kid-friendly.
 There is no such thing as a chair or coffee table our kids aren’t allowed to use crayons on or eat a popsicle.
 I do think our home is beautiful, but there is nothing too precious in it for our kiddos to be normal kiddos around.

 I don’t believe in buying things that are going to be stressful to live with.
 Sometimes that changes the way you make purchases; for me, it’s mainly just a mindset.

 I told myself I wasn’t going to stress about spills and messes and poop and red icing … and I’m not.
 It’s just a choice I made and I feel very free because of it.